Impact of 3D macro physics and nuclear physics on the p nuclei in O-C shell mergers: Results

 where $X$ is the mass fraction, $A$ is the atomic mass, $\rho$ is the density, $N_A$ is Avogadro's number, and $\langle \sigma v \rangle_{ij}$ is the reaction rate between species $i$ and $j$.

-The reactions that \dysprosium[156] undergoes in the \oxygen[]-shell depend on the location in the shell, however Figure \ref{fig:dy156_fluxes_zeroingest} shows that the dominant destruction channel $\dysprosium[156](\gamma,\nt)\dysprosium[155]$ net destroys \dysprosium[156], as Figure \ref{fig:ingest_MLT} will show.
+The reactions that \dysprosium[156] undergoes in the \oxygen[] shell depend on the location in the shell, however Figure \ref{fig:dy156_fluxes_zeroingest} shows that the dominant destruction channel $\dysprosium[156](\gamma,\nt)\dysprosium[155]$ net destroys \dysprosium[156], as Figure \ref{fig:ingest_MLT} will show.
 It is also evident that the mass fraction is not well-mixed as the gradient of the mass fraction is steep at the location of peak destruction.

 Entraining \carbon[]-shell material is important for this process, as heavier species can be gradually depleted by $(\gamma,\alpha)$ and $(\gamma,\pt)$ reactions.
 Figure \ref{fig:dy156_fluxes_ingest} shows the same as Figure \ref{fig:dy156_fluxes_zeroingest}, but with a \carbon[]-shell ingestion rate of $\unit{\natlog{4}{-3}}{\Msun\second^{-1}}$, the maximum considered in this study.
-Since the initial amount of \dysprosium[156] in the ingested \carbon[]-shell is negligible as shown in Figure \ref{fig:initial_comp}, the merger provides other species that are used to produce \dysprosium[156].
+Since the initial amount of \dysprosium[156] in the ingested \carbon[] shell is negligible as shown in Figure \ref{fig:initial_comp}, the role of the merger is to provide species in the \carbon[] shell that are critical for the production of \dysprosium[156] such as the stable \dysprosium[] isotopes that undergo a $(\gamma, \nt)$ photodisintegration chain and the stable \erbium[] isotopes that do a sequence of $(\gamma, \nt)$ until the $\erbium[160](\gamma, \alpha)\dysprosium[156]$.

 There are several differences between Figures \ref{fig:dy156_fluxes_zeroingest} and \ref{fig:dy156_fluxes_ingest}.
 First, $f_{ij}$ and $X_i$ are larger by several orders of magnitude and \dysprosium[156] has a net production in the shell, as Figure \ref{fig:ingest_MLT} will show in Section \ref{sec:ingestionimpact}.
 Second, the mass fraction of \dysprosium[156] has a tilt up where it is net produced and then drops off sharply at the location of peak destruction instead of the decline seen in Figure \ref{fig:dy156_fluxes_zeroingest}.